 Powers and abilities

-Frenzy is a mutant whose abilities grant her invulnerability, as she has steel-hard skin which is impenetrable by anything other than adamantium.
+Frenzy is a mutant whose abilities that grant her invulnerability, as she has steel-hard skin which is impenetrable by anything other than adamantium.
 She is resistant to any forms of temperature change, being able to withstand being frozen or engulfed in flames.
-A by-product of her mutant powers is superhuman strength, powerful enough to battle the likes of She-Hulk or Rogue (with Ms. Marvel's abilities).
+A by-product of her mutant powers is superhuman strength which lies between 25-75 ton range, powerful enough to battle the likes of She-Hulk or Rogue (with Ms. Marvel's abilities).
 Although being almost 7 feet tall recently she has seemingly lost height, whether this is due to her mutant powers is yet to be seen.

 Known Relatives: Gareth Cargill (brother)